Editor overview

 Move object

 This tool consists of four circular manipulators.
 An orange manipulator that rotates the object in screen space and one for rotation around each of the X, Y and Z axes.
-Since the view is peripendicular to the X- and Y-axis, the circles only appear as two lines crossing the object.
+Since the view is perpendicular to the X- and Y-axis, the circles only appear as two lines crossing the object.

 Scale tool To scale objects, use the Scale Tool by selecting it in the toolbar, or by pressing the R key.